ickb/proposal/README.md

 - deposit CKB for CKB++ in deposits as big as the entirety of his capital;
 - ...

-This would greatly reduce the quality of the service for everyone, as the only remaining deposits would be as big or bigger than the attacker capital and since it's impossible to withdraw partially from a NervosDAO deposit, this would greatly hamper the Protocol fruition.
+This would greatly reduce the quality of the service for everyone, as the only remaining deposits would be as big or bigger than the attacker capital and since it's impossible to withdraw partially from a NervosDAO deposit, this would greatly hamper the protocol fruition.

 Let's now instead **assume** we require deposits to be capped at certain size.
 Then as before an attacker who can borrow a capital as big as the maximum deposit size can simply: